 The contribution requirements of Plan members and the Marysville Joint Unified School District are established and may be amended by the Marysville Joint Unified School District and the Marysville Teachers' Association and the local California Service Employees Association.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.
+For fiscal year 2018-19, the District contributed \$978,474 to the Plan, all of which was used for current premiums.